ckyycc/hdb-pool/README.md

     .catch(err => {...});
 ```

-Returning a connection to the pool, the `connection` takes one required argument:
+Returning a `connection` to the pool, the `release` takes one required argument:

 - `connection`: a 'borrowed' connection.